Where to find the best fishing in Scotland

 - River Annan 79km (49miles)

 In Scotland, the rivers generally flow west into the Atlantic or east into the North Sea.
 The River Tay is the river currently holding the UK record for Atlantic salmon.
-Miss Georgina Ballatine’s monster tipped the scales at 64lb and the record has stood since this fantastic capture in 1922.
+Miss Georgina Ballatine’s monster salmon tipped the scales at 64lb.
+The record has stood since this fantastic capture in 1922.

 With all this choice and variety of rivers and fishing in Scotland, how do you find the best fishing spots in Scotland?